slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The success formula: solve your own problems and freely share the solutions." (...)
 "The price of growth is outgrowing people." (...)
-"Predicting failure is easier than predicting success."
+"Predicting failure is easier than predicting success." (...)
+"If you could literally just sit for 30 minutes and be happy, you are successful."
 -- Naval Ravikant*

 > *"Success is the ability to go from one failure to another with no loss of enthusiasm."